Cincinesh/tue/docs/functions/mat/conversion.md

 the component type of another `mat` with the same dimensions.

-Depending on the current compiler configuration, this function may or may not produce warnings for conversions that lose precision.
+Depending on the current compiler configuration, this function may or may not produce warnings for conversions which lose precision.
 To avoid such warnings, use the explicit conversion [constructor](constructor.md) instead.

 License